cph-cachet/research.package/README.md

 ## Who is backing this project?

-Research Package is made by the [Copenhagen Center for Health Technology (CACHET)](https://www.cachet.dk/) and is an important component in the [CACHET Research Platform (CARP)](https://carp.cachet.dk), which is used in a number of applications and studies.
+Research Package is made by the [Copenhagen Center for Health Technology (CACHET)](https://www.cachet.dk/) and is an important component in the [Copenhagen Research Platform (CARP)](https://carp.cachet.dk), which is used in a number of applications and studies.
 The current project maintainers are [Mads Vedel Saaby Christensen](https://github.com/MadsVSChristensen) and [Jakob E. Bardram](https://www.bardram.net).

 ## How can I contribute?